data-derp/data-derp.github.io/docs/project-design/project-introduction.md

 ![project-structure-navi.png](./assets/project-structure-navi.png)

+We'll take **Example 1: Jess** as our core use case for our project.

 For this training, our goal is to study the relationship between CO2 and Temperature around the world.
 Some questions that we aim to answer:
 * Which countries are worse-hit (higher temperature anomalies)?
 * Which countries are the biggest emitters?